Simultaneous bosonic and fermionic T-dualization of the type II superstring theory -- Buscher approach and double space representation: Combined bosonic and fermionic T-dualization - full T-dualization

 \subsection{First bosonic then fermionic T-dualization}

-Let us consider the case where the bosonic T-dualization is done first and then the fermionic one.
-It is sufficient to consider only one subset of the T-dual transformation laws, for example, the relations where derivatives of the initial coordinates are expressed in terms of the derivatives of the undulized coordinates.
+Let me consider the case where the bosonic T-dualization is done first and then the fermionic one.
+It is sufficient to consider only one subset of the T-dual transformation laws, for example, the relations where derivatives of the initial coordinates are expressed in terms of the derivatives of the undualized coordinates.

 After bosonic T-dualization one has the the transformation laws

 and the theory has the background fields given in Eqs.(\ref{eq:bf1})-(\ref{eq:bf3}).
 Further the fermionic T-dualization procedure is performed starting from the action ${}^b S$ (\ref{eq:Sb}).
 The transformation laws (\ref{eq:ftlaw1}), taking into account (\ref{eq:bf1})-(\ref{eq:bf3}), are now of the form